JLUtangchuan/Parts2Words/README.md

-# Part2Word: Learning Joint Embedding of Point Clouds and Text by Bidirectional Matching between Parts and Words
+# Parts2Words: Learning Joint Embedding of Point Clouds and Texts by Bidirectional Matching between Parts and Words

 ## Introduction
-This is the source code of Part2Word: Learning Joint Embedding of Point Clouds and Text by Bidirectional Matching between Parts and Words, an approch for Shape-Text Matching based on local based matching method.
+This is the source code of Parts2Words: Learning Joint Embedding of Point Clouds and Texts by Bidirectional Matching between Parts and Words, an approch for 3D Shape-Text Matching based on local based matching method.
 ![](./doc/teaser.png)

 ## Requirements